 How the first months of learning to play the piano look like in practice, assuming a “classical” method of learning?

-The purpose of this stage is to make sure that at play the hand is loose (not tense), and that the fingers (and weight of an entire hand) is based on a keyboard.
-For this purpose simple melodies are practiced, initially with right and left hand separately.
+The purpose of this stage is to make sure that the hands are relaxed (not tense), and that the fingers are well based on a keyboard.
+For this purpose simple melodies should be practiced, initially with right and left hand separately.
 Also the scales should be played (starting from simple ones like C-major or a-minor), each hand separately as well.

-What music pieces to play in the first months of learning to play?
+What music pieces to play in the first months of learning the piano?

 Music pieces are of various kinds, so that the student learns various aspects – technical and also related to harmony.
 The repertoire of the learner should consist for example of the following music pieces:

 - Etudes (authors of know etudes are for example C. Gurlitt, H. Gnesin)